Broughton Hall Catholic High School - Curriculum / Health and Social Care

 Subject staff endeavour to connect students to the subject through educational visits when possible as well as guest speakers from across the health and social care sector.
 There will be an emphasis on careers in health and social care, with students given guidance as to the appropriate courses and experience they will need in order to follow a path into job roles within this sector.

 There will also be opportunities for students to support local health and social care organisations via raising money and awareness, sending cards and letters, and participating in other local events benefitting these organisation.
-An informal Health and Social Care Film Club is also being established.
-Here, staff and students recommend, watch and discuss health and social care-related documentaries, films, television programmes and other media.
+Tutor2u conferences and support workshops are periodically organised for students to attend in Manchester.

 More information about our department